Zone: 3 to 8

 Moisture: medium

-Attracts: Bees, butterflies
+Attracts: Bees, butterflies and birds

 The plant is a host for caterpillars of the Spring Azure and the flowers provide nectar and pollen for bumblebees and hoverflies.